chimph/ha-power-view/README.md

 ### 4. Restart Home Assistant

-Restart your Home Assistant instance to apply the changes.
+Restart Home Assistant to apply the changes.

 ---